 HPV that affects the genitals is very common.
 Approximately 79 million Americans are currently infected with HPV, with roughly 14 million people becoming newly infected each year.

-Human papilloma virus (HPV) that most men and women will be infected with virus at some point in their life.
+Human papilloma virus (HPV) is a very common virus.
+HPV is so common that most men and women will be infected with virus at some point in their life.

 There are 100 types of HPV that affect different parts of the body.
 There are 30 types of HPV which may affect the genitals — including the vulva, vagina, cervix, penis and scrotum — as well as the rectum and anus.
 Of those, about 14 types are considered “high risk,” for leading to cervical cancer.